 For electrical equipment within the NSSS scope of supply, Westinghouse specifies noncombustible or fire retardant material and conducts vendor-supplied specification reviews of this equipment, which includes assurance that materials will not be used which may ignite or explode from an electrical spark, flame, or from heating, or will independently support combustion.
-These reviews also include assurance of conservative current carrying capacities of all instrument cabinet wiring, which precludes electrical fires resulting from excessive overcurrent (I^2R) losses.
+These reviews also include assurance of conservative current carrying capacities of all instrument cabinet wiring, which precludes electrical fires resulting from excessive overcurrent (I2R) losses.
 For example, wiring used for instrument cabinet construction has teflon or tefzel insulation and will be adequately sized based on current carrying capacities set forth by the National Electrical Code.
 Braided sheathed material is noncombustible.
-Details of BVPS-2's fire protection system are provided in Section 9.5.1.
+BVPS-2 fire protection is described in Section 9.5.1.